apache/flink/docs/dev/connectors/filesystem_sink.md

 under the License.
 -->

-This connector provides a Sink that writes rolling files to any filesystem supported by Hadoop FileSystem.
+This connector provides a Sink that writes partitioned files to any filesystem supported by Hadoop FileSystem.
 To use this connector, add the following dependency to your project: